admin-shell-io/submodel-templates/README.md

 Within this repository, the Submodel Templates are organized in 3 folders:

-## Submodel Templates in development by IDTA

-The folder `development` contains Submodel templates, which are currently in development pha and already publicly available.
-Feedback might be provided by the issues tracker.

 ## Submodel Templates published by IDTA

 The folder `published` contains Submodel templates, which are published by IDTA and Industrie 4.0.
 These are called 'registered' Submodel templates.